The City of Encinitas was slapped with another lawsuit April 14 regarding its failure to include a state-mandated housing element.

 The city’s last effort for a Housing Element — Measure T — failed in the November election.
 The plan called for allowing additional housing on a series of sites along busy roadways in all five communities of Encinitas.
 In order to meet state targets for new housing growth, the plan proposed easing city height restrictions and allowing 20 to 30 dwelling units per acre on those sites.

-Encinitas formed a Housing Element Update Task Force — consisting of No on T spokesperson Bruce Ehlers, Mayor Catherine Blakespear, Deputy Mayor Tony Kranz and former Planning Commissioner Kurt Groseclose — earlier this year to help the city develop its housing element.
+Encinitas formed a Housing Element Update Task Force — consisting of No on T spokesperson and recently appointed Planning Commissioner Bruce Ehlers, Mayor Catherine Blakespear, Deputy Mayor Tony Kranz and former Planning Commissioner Kurt Groseclose — earlier this year to help the city develop its housing element.

 The group is currently in the process of finding model cities and a housing consultant.
 Blakespear said she hopes to bring a new plan back to the voters by next year.